 Aside from routine doctor visits during the second trimester, there are also several tests that are performed.
 Many of the tests and screenings conducted during your pregnancy are within the second trimester.
 It is important to talk to your doctor about what tests are pertinent during this time.

 Lab Tests: Lab tests include those to check your iron levels and to look for gestational diabetes, which is common during pregnancy.
 You may also be asked to provide blood for an Rh antibody test if you have Rh-negative blood.
 In addition, a triple screen test (also known as the triple marker test) can detect possible fetal abnormalities, such as Down’s Syndrome or spina bifida.
 Urine tests are included, which check for infections like kidney or urinary tract infections.

-Glucose Screening: The glucose screening is done during the end of the second trimester and checks for health problems, expected issues with delivery and gestational diabetes.
+Glucose Screening: The glucose screening is done at the end of the second trimester, usually around 26-28 weeks of the pregnancy to screen for gestational diabetes.

 Amniocentesis: The amniocentesis is an optional test performed during the beginning of your second trimester.
 This test looks for markers of genetic disorders, such as Down Syndrome.
 The second trimester is a joyous time and by visiting the doctor regularly, you can rest easy and also be aware of any potential issues with your pregnancy.